Azure/DaaS/README.md

 # Running DaaS as a Private Site Extension
 You can build this project locally and install it as a Private Site extension on your Azure App by following these steps.
+1. In Visual Studio, make sure you set the nuget package source to: https://api.nuget.org/v3/index.json
-1. Increment the `AssemblyFileVersion` and `AssemblyVersionAttribute` inside `DaaS\DaaS\Properties\AssemblyInfo.cs` and `DaaS\DaaSRunner\Properties\AssemblyInfo.cs`.
+1. Increment the `AssemblyFileVersion` and `AssemblyVersion` inside `DaaS\DaaS\Properties\AssemblyInfo.cs` and `DaaS\DaaSRunner\Properties\AssemblyInfo.cs`.
 They should be higher than this repository's version and they should be exactly the same in both these files.
-2. Make sure that the Release configuration from Visual Studio is chosen.
+1. Make sure that the Release configuration from Visual Studio is chosen.
 Then, rebuild the whole project and right click on the **DiagnosticsExtension** project and choose **Publish** and Publish the **FolderProfile**.
-3. Take the published content and drag and drop it to **d:\home\SiteExtensions\DAAS** folder via Kudu Console. (you may have to create the folder first).
+1. Take the published content and drag and drop it to **d:\home\SiteExtensions\DAAS** folder via Kudu Console. (you may have to create the folder first).
-4. Restart the site via Azure Portal to ensure that the app points to DAAS private extension bits.
+1. Restart the site via Azure Portal to ensure that the app points to DAAS private extension bits.
-5. Now DAAS Extension bits should be pointing to Private Site Extensions folder (**d:\home\SiteExtensions\DAAS**).
+1. Now DAAS Extension bits should be pointing to Private Site Extensions folder (**d:\home\SiteExtensions\DAAS**).
 To validate, you can browse to **https://&lt;yoursitename&gt;.scm.azurewebsites.net/DaaS/api/v2/daasversion** and you should see the version that you specified in Step 1.